| The Case for a National Individual Investment

 The program would never run either a surplus or a deficit, it would be a

+straight money-in-money-out program.
 The program is not intended to replace or diminish Social Security

 however.
 The fact that Social Security works differently is not a bad thing,